 W21C infrastructure includes a state-of-the-art medical teaching unit at the Foothills Medical Centre in Calgary (Unit 36 in the Special Services Building), and new W21C Research and Innovation Centre at the Teaching, Research and Wellness (TRW) Building at the Cumming School of Medicine, UCalgary.
 A Healthcare Human Factors and Simulation Laboratory is also housed in the W21C Research and Innovation Centre.
-Since May 2004, W21C has served as a beta test-site for prototypical hospital design, approaches to the health care delivery and innovative medical technologies.
+Since May 2004, W21C has served as a beta test-site for exemplary hospital design, approaches to the health care delivery and innovative medical technologies.

 W21C complements existing health sector infrastructure by catalyzing multidisciplinary research and innovation activities within two unique nationally and internationally recognized spaces.

 Unit 36 (Medical Teaching Unit) Foothills Medical Centre, Alberta Health Services

 The most familiar physical space associated with W21C is the W21C’s Medical Teaching Unit (36).
 This space, also referred to as the W21C ‘Living Laboratory’, was specifically designed to provide a research environment that juxtaposes clinical care space with strategically planned equipment and space for research.
 The W21C’s ‘Living Laboratory’ is nationally and internationally unique, and enables our researchers, healthcare professionals, and students to conduct and catalyze research focused on transformative and innovative health practices, new technologies, and products, right in a patient care setting.
 The talented team of health professionals who work everyday to take care of patients on Unit 36 is paramount to our success – helping W21C achieve its vision of “defining the future of health care”.